 Registration of NGOs in Kenya is mandatory according to the NGO Coordination Act (1990).
 Therefore, you should have the following in mind when registering an NGO in Kenya:

 In Kenya, an NGO is any closed voluntary organization of persons or unions that is not run for commercial purposes or profit.
 The group may be organized nationally or internationally and should operate to benefit the public.

 An NGO may benefit the public either through charity, development, social welfare, or research.
-This research areas range from the supply of amenities and services, agriculture, education, health, and relief.
+These research areas range from the supply of amenities and services to agriculture, education, health, and relief.